jeroenvanwissen/jeroenvanwissen.nl/src/content/post/building-and-deploying-docker-images-with-github-actions.md

                   labels: ${{ steps.meta.outputs.labels }}
 ```

 This GitHub Actions workflow file defines a workflow that is triggered when a new tag is pushed to the repository.
 It uses the `docker/build-push-action` action to build and push the Docker image to the GitHub Container Registry.
-It tags the image in the registry with the given version tag AND 'latest' tag, so the latest versionned image will always have the 'latest' tag.
+It tags the image in the registry with the given version tag AND 'latest' tag, so the latest versioned image will always have the 'latest' tag.
 The workflow logs into the registry using the GitHub token, which is automatically provided by GitHub Actions.

 ## Trigger the workflow